 - The quality of his/her studies project and its coherence with his/her background.

-- For PhD applicants, the Advisory Board will favour PhDs under joint supervision and commitment of South African and French supervisors will be decisive;
+- For PhD applicants, the Advisory Board will favour PhDs under co-supervision and commitment of South African and French supervisors will be decisive;

-- The level of proficiency in foreign languages and its adequacy with the suggested curriculum.
+- The level of proficiency in foreign languages and its adequacy with the chosen study programmes.

 Deliberations and final decisions are beyond dispute.